 A meter bridge also called a slide wire bridge is an instrument that works on the principle of a Wheatstone bridge.
 A meter bridge is used in finding the unknown resistance of a conductor as that of in a Wheatstone bridge.

 What Is Wheatstone Bridge?

-A Wheatstone bridge is a kind of electrical circuit used in measuring an electrical resistance which is unknown by balancing its two legs of the bridge circuit, where one of the legs includes unknown component.
+A Wheatstone bridge is a kind of electrical circuit used in measuring an electrical resistance, which is unknown by balancing its two legs of the bridge circuit, where one of the legs includes an unknown component.
 Samuel Hunter Christie created this instrument in the year 1833 and was improved and also simplified by Sir Charles Wheatstone in the year 1843.
 The digital multimeters in today’s world provide the simplest forms in measuring the resistance.
-The Wheatstone Bridge can be still used in measuring light values of resistances around the range of milli-Ohms.
+The Wheatstone Bridge can still be used in measuring light values of resistances around the range of milli-Ohms.

 How Is A Meter Bridge Used In Finding The Unknown Resistance?

 A meter bridge is an apparatus utilized in finding the unknown resistance of a coil.
 The below figure 12 is the diagram of a useful meter bridge instrument.

 AC is the long wire measuring 1m in length and it is made of constantan or manganin having a uniform area of the cross-section Such that L1 + L2 = 100

 Assuming that L1 = L => L2 = 100 – L

 Relation obtains the unknown resistance ‘X’ of the given wire:

 And the specific resistance of the material for a given wire is obtained by the relation = (3.14) r2X/l

 where, r = the radius of the cable and also l = length of the wire.